ahmedmick/IR_System_Project/README.md

-# This Project Aims to help in searching Text documents Using an IR System
+# This Project aims to help in searching Text documents using an IR System.

 # # The System Consists of 4 Model:<br>
 <b>1 - Boolean Retrieval Model</b><br>